U.S. Department of State Seal

 Lack of a visa, having an expired visa, or overstaying your visa will result in detention and/or fines.

-• Apply for a visa extension from the local Entry-Exit Bureau before attempting to leave the PRC.
+• If your visa has expired or is due to expire, apply for a visa extension from the local Entry-Exit Bureau before attempting to leave the PRC.
 Do not expect your request to be expedited, so apply ahead of time.

 • Staying in the PRC on an expired visa may lead to a fine, imprisonment, and deportation.

-• Visit the website of the Embassy of the People’s Republic of China in the United States of America for current visa information as well as information on the PRC’s immigration and nationality laws.
+• Visit the website of the Embassy of the People’s Republic of China in the United States of America for current visa information.
+You can also review information on the PRC’s immigration and nationality laws.

-The Tibet Autonomous Region (TAR): The TAR requires special permits for tourist travel, most often obtained through a travel agent in the PRC.
-If you do enter a restricted area without the requisite permit, you could be fined, taken into custody, and deported for illegal entry.
-To learn more about specific entry requirements for the TAR or other restricted areas, check with the Embassy of the People’s Republic of China in the United States of America.
+The Tibet Autonomous Region (TAR): You must obtain a special permit for tourist travel to the TAR.
+This is different from a PRC visa.
+Special permits can often be obtained through a travel agent in the PRC.
+To learn more about entry requirements for the TAR or other restricted areas, check with the Embassy of the People’s Republic of China in the United States of America.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the PRC.